-Lexmark continues to expand our circular economy innovations through our awardwinning Lexmark Cartridge Collection Program (LCCP).
-Our engineers reclaim feed streams of various types of plastics such as ABS, HIPS and polyoxymethylene (POM) through this closed loop program.
-After returning this material to nearnew quality through our in-house extrusion and compounding processes, we use this plastic to manufacture new toner cartridges.
-In 2016, Underwriters Laboratory (UL) certified our PCR resin for use at a rate of 100 percent for print cartridge components, making it the first UL-certified 100 percent recycled resin to be processed in-house.
-In 2017, we produced 40 components with up to 100 percent closed-loop PCR plastic, reducing the need for nearly 366 metric tons of virgin plastic.
+Our engineers innovated further to develop a process to reclaim the various primary cartridge polymer feed streams at the LCCP facility.
+Our in-house extrusion and compounding processes provide high quality PCR resins that we use to manufacture new toner cartridges.
+In 2019, 285 metric tons of PCR plastic material was processed.
+Underwriters Laboratory (UL) certified our PCR resin for use at a rate of 100 percent for print cartridge components in 2016, making it the first UL-certified 100 percent recycled resin to be processed in-house.
+We have qualified over 60 components with up to 100 percent closed-loop PCR plastic.

-Lexmark is an industry leader in the use of reclaimed plastic with 18 percent average post-consumer recycled (PCR) plastic content, by weight, across all new Lexmark branded toner cartridges.
-Our goal is to increase the post-consumer recycled plastic content in our toner cartridges to

-25 percent by 2018.
-In fact, 91 percent of Lexmark designed and manufactured toner cartridges contain at least some post-consumer recycled plastic content.
+Lexmark is an industry leader in the use of reclaimed plastic with 21 percent average post-consumer recycled (PCR) plastic content, by weight, across all new Lexmark branded toner cartridges.
+Our goal is to increase the post-consumer recycled plastic content in our toner cartridges to 25 percent by 2022.
+In fact, 92 percent of Lexmark designed and manufactured toner cartridges contain at least some post-consumer recycled plastic content.